-With the Tigor EV only available to institutional buyers, and the Mahindra e2O Plus axed by the current safety norms, the Mahindra eVerito is now the only all-electric car that you can actually buy.
-But that’s going to change, with more than a dozen all-electric cars – and a few plug-in hybrids, too – set to launch soon.
-Here’s a quick look at the ones we know should be here in a few months time.
+Since the Tigor EV is only available to institutional buyers (priced at Rs 9.99 lakh), and the Mahindra e2O Plus has been axed by the current safety norms, the Mahindra eVerito was, until recently, the only all-electric car that customers could actually buy.
+But that’s set to change quite quickly: Hyundai has just brought out its first EV for India (the Kona Electric, which is priced at Rs 25.30 lakh, ex-showroom, India); and more than a dozen all-electric cars – and a few plug-in hybrids, too – are set to launch soon.
+Here’s a quick look at the ones we know should be here in a few months' time.

-We’ve driven it already and come away impressed.
-The E-tron’s two motors deliver all-wheel-drive capability and a combined output of 408hp.
+We’ve already driven it and come away impressed.
+The Audi e-tron’s two motors deliver all-wheel-drive capability and a combined output of 408hp.
 A 95kWh battery promises a range of 400km, as per the Worldwide Harmonized Light Vehicle Test Procedure (WLTP) cycle.
 It will be priced at around Rs 1.5 crore.

 Also see: Audi e-tron review, test drive